Daryoush1989/management-microservice/README.md

 Never commit real API keys to GitHub

-Store secrets in:

-Lambda environment variables

-IAM roles

-AWS Secrets Manager (production)
+Use Lambda environment variables, IAM roles, and Secrets Manager (production)

-CORS handled inside Lambda responses
+CORS returned from Lambda for simplicity